 The participants carry out their own practical research process in working groups under scientific guidance.
 This ranges from the formulation of research questions and hypotheses to scientific literature, the use of questionnaires, the collection of quantitative data and images, and their statistical analysis.
 The event also teaches concepts of open science.

-the rating instrument for two-dimensional pictorial works (RizbA) in documentation und research
+new image analysis: the rating instrument for two-dimensional pictorial works (RizbA) in documentation und research

 Quantitative research in art therapy is new territory and essential at the same time, when it comes to scientific and social recognition of the discipline.
 In addition to an insight into the current state of art in research, the workshop step-by-step and practically explains methodology.
 The concrete application example shows how genuine art therapy research can look like.

 As a quantitative questionnaire for image analysis, the newly developed rating instrument for two-dimensional pictorial works (RizbA) is introduced, tested and evaluated.
 To this end, a mini-study is being designed together, to which the participants are invited to bring their own artistic work from their art therapy practice and to use it as the starting material.
 The diverse application possibilities of the instrument, with regard to objective documentation practice as well as possible study designs, are discussed.
 The questionnaire is freely available in terms of Open Science and can then be used further.

 The workshop is aimed at art therapists interested in research who want to expand their documentation techniques or want to implement studies.